Invited to A Garhwali Wedding in Ghori Khal Village

 In a huge chula, we made roti at intervals.
 Even though I could not understand most of what they were chattering about, the sound of an unknown tongue, or rather the very sound of each voice, each identity, each human, was exotic to my ears.
 They would speak Hindi for my benefit sometimes, yet I would want them to speak Garhwali.
 Nani once told me, ‘I thought Garhwali (language) would die in big cities like Srinagar’, as many colloquial languages got overpowered by the trendy dominance of other languages.

 Never had I hiked through the jungle to attend a wedding.
 The new shoes (I borrowed from bhabi again) were not compatible with the cragginess of a forestry trail.
 It was still fine.
-But when we were coming back at around 9 pm with the only consolation of the mobile torch (tigers and bears are frequent in the jungle), I carried my heart in my sleeves.
+But when we were coming back at around 9 pm with the only consolation of the mobile torch (tigers and bears are frequent in the jungle), I carried my heart in the sleeves.

 Nevertheless, the wedding had been a beautiful brush-up against the Garhwali culture I have lived within.
 Even though most of the ceremonies are quite the same (haldi etc), one thing is different from the Bengali customs (I am a Bengali, and the only wedding culture I knew before travelling was the Bengali wedding culture).
 Here the bride has to give away some amount of money to be allowed to enter her new home.
 In Bengali culture, it’s generally the groom.